leolimasa/currifyjs/README.md

 	    return a + b + c;
     };

-You can create a curried version by passing in the number of arguments and the function to currify():
+You can create a curried version by passing in the number of arguments and the function into currify():

     var addCurr = currify(3, add);